 - Get enough sleep.
 Lack of sleep can trigger seizures.
 Be sure to get adequate rest every night.

-Seizures don't usually result in serious injury, but if you have recurrent seizures, injury is a possibility.
+Seizures don't usually result in serious injury.
+But injury is possible if you have recurrent seizures.
 These steps can help you avoid injury during a seizure: